JieXfmri14/Marmoset_CFD/README.md

 Download the repository and you're good to go.
 Read the comments and documentation within each code for usage guidance.

 *MATLAB* (version R2018b: The MathWorks, Inc.) was used to write the code.
+The toolbox gspbox (please download gspbox from here: [https://www.fil.ion.ucl.ac.uk/spm/software/download/spmreg.php](https://github.com/epfl-lts2/gspbox) and set it under the known Matlab paths with Matlab --> Set path --> Add folder with subfolders).

 Some of the MATLAB-based scripts depend on packages developed by others.
 Copies of these packages have been stored in the `functions_matlab/` folder to ensure version compatibility.